 Bruce A. Crookes

+To date, he continues to be a busy intensivist, trauma surgeon and general surgeon.
+He is recognized nationally as a leader in the care of the injured and is on the board of directors of the nation's largest academic trauma society -- the Eastern Association for the Surgery of Trauma.
 Clinically, Dr. Crookes has a myriad of interests, including hernias, complex abdominal wall reconstruction, pulmonary embolisms and venous thromboembolic disease, the surgical treatment of rib fractures, and complex general surgery.